 If someone says “Portland,” and “bar” together in the same sentence, there’s a good chance you immediately think of the largest city in Oregon.
 And that’s a shame, because 1) Portland, Maine, took the name first by a factor of 219 years, and 2) it hosts a vibrant, eclectic cocktail scene that can compete with towns 10 times its size.

-From Old Port new-classics like Blyth & Burrows and the Portland Hunt & Alpine Club to the relentlessly experimental Bramhall and Bearded Lady’s Jewel Box, this city of just over 66,000 punches way above its weight.
+From Old Port new-classics like Blyth & Burrows and the Portland Hunt & Alpine Club to eclectic haunts like Bramhall, this city of just over 66,000 punches way above its weight.
 Throw in a handful of excellent restaurant bar programs and within-city-limits distilleries with bars of their own, and you’ve got an embarrassment of drinking riches within easy walking distance.

-To be clear, this isn’t an ordered ranking of Portland’s best bars, but an alphabetical list of our favorite cocktail joints in the city.
-Now, off we go…
+Note: this isn’t an ordered ranking of Portland’s best cocktail bars, but an alphabetical list of our favorite cocktail joints in the city.

 Blyth & Burrows

-Named for two opposing ship captains who were killed in a naval battle off the coast of Maine during the War of 1812 and then interned together in Portland, this Old Port bar leans into its theme with wall-mounted ship maidens and a mural of dueling brigs.
-The drinks tend to be on the strong side, both in alcohol content and flavor, particularly the “Navy Strength” portion featuring cocktails that double-down on gins, whiskeys, and more.
+Named for two opposing ship captains who were killed in a naval battle off the coast of Maine during the War of 1812 and then interned together in Portland’s Eastern Cemetery, this Old Port bar leans into its theme with wall-mounted ship maidens and a mural of dueling brigs.
+The drinks tend to be on the strong side, both in alcohol content and flavor, and the menu divides itself into “clarified,” “carbonated,” and “stirred” sections.

-Bramhall touts itself as a “modern speakeasy,” and it nails the entrance experience.
-Take the set of stairs below a sign for the Roma Café, (feel free to pop in for dinner or a drink there, too) and you’ll find a brick-walled, catacomb-like chamber marked by the occasional stained glass window and a mass of melted candles.
-It boasts a near-encyclopedic whiskey list and a cocktail menu that makes use of adventurous combinations (like the Shield Potion with Cynar and Cynar 70) that you hadn’t thought of, but wish you had.
+Bramhall brands itself as a “modern speakeasy,” and it nails the entrance experience.
+Take the set of stairs below a sign for the Roma Café, (feel free to pop in for dinner or a drink there, too) and you’ll find a brick-walled, catacomb-like chamber marked by the occasional stained-glass window and a mass of melted candles.
+It boasts a near-encyclopedic whiskey list and a cocktail menu that makes use of adventurous combinations (like the What’s Up Doc with gin, carrot, and pepita orgeat) that you hadn’t thought of, but wish you had.

 Chaval is first and foremost a French/Spanish small plates restaurant, but its small bar offers a cocktail menu that’s worth a visit on its own.
-It’s unsurprisingly heavy on sherry, gin, and aperitifs (plus one drink made with a Suze cube, The Flor Blanca), and offers a strong selection of French, Italian, and Spanish vermouths.
+It’s unsurprisingly heavy on sherry, gin, and aperitifs and offers a strong selection of French, Italian, and Spanish vermouths.

 Hardshore Distilling Company

-Hardshore Distilling makes one thing—Hardshore Original Gin—and it’s damn good at it.
+Hardshore Distilling makes one thing—gin—and it’s damn good at it.
 The little Washington Avenue tasting room provides a small counter and a handful of leather chairs (plus a patio in warmer weather) just yards from the 1,200-liter still that makes it all possible.
-And while the menu is limited to the one spirit they produce, the underpriced Gin Rickey, Gimlet, and Tom Collins more than make up for the extra-focused selection.
+And while the menu is limited to their flagship gin and its aged expressions, the underpriced Gin Rickey, Gimlet, and Tom Collins more than make up for the extra-focused selection.

 Maine Craft Distilling

 Maine Craft Distilling creates spirits that feel uniquely of The Pine Tree State, from a blueberry moonshine to a distilled-carrot juice “botanical spirit,” to a vodka made from Maine barley.
-There’s also a single malt whiskey, a gin, and two rums.
+There’s also a single malt whiskey, two gins, three rums.
 All are available for tasting or mixing into cocktails, which range from house creations to their take on the Negroni and Jungle Bird.

 Portland Hunt & Alpine Club

 Hunt & Alpine Club put Maine on the cocktail map with a high-low sensibility that’s best expressed in its killer Espresso Martini and a penchant for using Allen’s Coffee Brandy, a bottom-shelf wonder with a local cult following.
-The menu’s chock-full of tempting originals, but don’t miss out on the always-changing $6 punch.
-Scandinavian influence is present in both the interior styling, as well as the food program touting gravlax and an impressive smorgasbord.
+The menu’s chock-full of tempting originals, but don’t miss out on signatures like Green Eyes with gin, lime, egg white and Green Chartreuse, or its Norseman made with brown butter-infused aquavit.
+Scandinavian influence is present in both its minimalist-rustic interior design and a food program touting Swedish meatballs and an impressive smorgasbord.